Chymyst/chymyst-core/docs/chymyst01.md

 Once a reaction starts, the input molecules instantaneously disappear from the soup (we say they are **consumed** by the reaction), and then the output molecules are **emitted** into the soup.

 The simulator will start many reactions concurrently whenever their input molecules are available.
+As reactions emit new molecules into the soup, the simulator will continue starting new reactions whenever possible.

 ## Concurrent computations on the chemical machine